What Parents Need to Know

 Reading

-In preparation for your child coming to school it would be lovely for you and other family members to read lots of books to them focusing on enjoyment and talking about the book.
+In preparation for your child coming to school it would be lovely for you and other family members to share lots of books focusing on enjoyment and talking about the book.

 Reading is an essential skill for your child to learn.
-Through the learning of sounds and high frequency words within Foundation Stage the children will develop their confidence to sound out and read a variety of words.
+Through the learning of sounds and high frequency words within Foundation Stage the children will develop the skill of decoding words along with sight reading.
 It is important that the children are exposed to a range of texts so that they can apply their knowledge of sounds and words in different contexts.

 Information texts are a good way to develop the children's skills of finding answers to questions and understanding the different features within the text, for example headings, contents pages and labels.